Summarize this article:

-Hypothesis testing, sometimes called significance testing, is a way to analyze or check if any statement that they assumed is actually true using data and evidence.
+Hypothesis testing, sometimes called significance testing, is a way to analyze or check if a presumed statement (hypothesis) is actually true using data and evidence.
 It is a method that compares two opposite statements and uses sample data to decide which one is more likely to be correct.
 It provides a way to test whether the result of a statement is true and valid.
 For example, hypothesis testing is used to test if a new medicine works on a disease efficiently.

-In statistics, hypothesis testing is done to draw conclusions about a population based on sample data provided.
-The data come from a larger population or a data generating process.
+In statistics, hypothesis testing is done to draw conclusions about a population based on the sample data provided.
+Data comes from a larger population or a data generating process.
 It analyzes a sample from the population to make meaningful conclusions about the overall probability distribution of the population.

-All analyst use random sample data to test two different hypotheses, they are the null hypothesis and the alternative hypothesis.
+All analysts use random sample data to test two different hypotheses: null and the alternative hypothesis.

 It states that there is no real difference or change after the test.
 For example, if you test whether a new medicine works, the null hypothesis would say that the medicine has no effect.

-On the other hand, the alternative hypothesis is the result that will statistically say if there is an effect or difference.
-For example, if the medicine is tested, alternative hypothesis would say that the result has negative or positive effects.
+On the other hand, the alternative hypothesis will statistically say if there is an effect or difference.
+For example, if a medicine is tested, alternative hypothesis would say that the result has either negative or positive effects.

 Important Insights of Hypothesis Testing